St Ives (NSW)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 60.1% of residents work from home, potentially due to COVID-19 conditions.
-The service frequency averages 320 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, a high 60.1% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 320 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport